Uttarakhand

 banner ad

-Which among the following headstreams meets the Ganges in last?
+Which of the following is the highest waterfall in Uttarakhand?

 banner ad